 Also known as Mexican Cornbread, Jennifer Cooks shared her own take on Green Chile and Cheddar Corn Muffins.
 This will add a good amount of heat and texture to your delectable beef stew, while also making it a full meal that you can make for your spice loving family members.

-If you prefer a sweet cornbread to complement your savory beef stew, go with this crumbly Southern-Style Cornbread by the Cultured Table.
-It consists of ingredients you can easily pick up on the nearest grocery store, so it’s great for those last-minute moments where your mom suddenly calls and says they’re coming over for dinner. 😉
+If you prefer a sweet cornbread, go with this crumbly Southern-Style Cornbread by the Cultured Table.
+It consists of ingredients you can easily pick up on the nearest grocery store, so it’s great for those last-minute moments where your mom suddenly calls and says they’re coming over for dinner.

 Jalapeno Cheddar Cornbread

-Aiming for a little best of both worlds to go with your beef stew?
+Aiming for a little best of both worlds?
 Try this Jalapeño Cheddar Cornbread recipe from Home cooking Memories, it has a zing of spice from the Jalapeño Peppers and a creamy sweetness from the cheese and corn that’s been thrown in the mixture.
 Lightly brush it with butter after it comes out of the oven and serve alongside your stew.

 1-Hour French Bread